appelmar/scidb4gdal/README.md

 A GDAL driver for SciDB arrays

 ## Description
-This is a preliminary version of a [GDAL](http://www.gdal.org) driver for SciDB.
+This is a preliminary version of a [GDAL](http://www.gdal.org) driver for the array database system SciDB.
 Spatial reference of arrays is maintained if the SciDB database uses the [scidb4geo plugin](https://github.com/mappl/scidb4geo).
 Otherwise, the GDAL driver might be still useful e.g. for converting two-dimensional arrays to a variety of image formats supported by GDAL.

 The driver offers support for reading and writing SciDB arrays.
-Update access to existing arrays is currently not implemented but planned for future releases.
+A single SciDB array may or may not be constructed from multiple (tiled) files.
+To build three-dimensional spacetime arrays, imagery can be automatically added to existing arrays based on its temporal snapshot (see details below).

 ## News
+- (2016-02-05)
+    - Major update to automatically add imagery to existing spacetime arrays
 - (2015-09-01)
     - Driver now compiles under Windows
 - (2015-08-27)